Chap92/PhotoshopScriptPhotoHoliday/README.md

 # Photo Holiday Photoshop Script
 To run this script:

-1) Simply paste the script in any folder on your system.
+1) Paste the script in any folder on your system.

 2) Open Photoshop and go to File -> Scripts -> Browse